KathiraveluLab/IMPACT/README.md

 impact-dashboard

 # Or directly
-python3 run_dashboard.py
+python3 -m core.run_dashboard
 ```

-This starts a local development server and automatically opens the dashboard interface at `http://localhost:8080/dashboard/index.html`.
+This starts a local development server and automatically opens the dashboard interface at `http://localhost:8080/index.html`.
 In the dashboard, you can visually explore the dependency graphs (with cycles highlighted in red), add new intents, trigger evolution analyses, and view tabular diff metrics.

 ![IMPACT Architect Dashboard UI](docs/dashboard_screenshot.png)